vivdiwakar/GSuite/ParseGmailMboxToMaildir/README.md

 ## Assumptions & Limitations ##

-  - Python version: 3.5.2 amd64 on Windows 10 and Ubuntu 16.04 Linux
+  - Python version: 3.5.2 amd64 on Windows 10 and Ubuntu 16.04 Linux; _should_
+  work with any other version of Python 3 as no non-standard libraries used
   - Google outputs the mbox in DOS-style with CRLF line terminators, so the _read_ operation on the mbox file is done with an explicit '__\r\n__' line terminator defined